alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 auto main() -> int { return testing::main( problem::tests() ); }
 ~~~

+Or you can omit the definition of `main` and just compile and link in “main-for-testing.cpp”, which provides exactly the above `main` function.

 The testing checks and reports the results for the following array contents:

 | Test ID: | Correct result:| Numbers in array:|